Gianluca Vialli, former Italy striker, dies at 58 | Sports-Games

 With his condition worsening, Vialli announced in mid-December that he was temporarily stepping down from his role as the delegation chief for Italy's national team.

-Vialli had been appointed delegation chief under Azzurri head coach Roberto Mancini, his longtime friend and former teammate.
+Federation president Gabriele Gravina said he was ''deeply saddened'' and noted that Vialli's sporting success was matched by his ''extraordinary human qualities.''
+Vialli was appointed delegation chief under Azzurri head coach Roberto Mancini, his longtime friend and former teammate.

-Vialli and Mancini were known as the ''gemelli del gol,'' or ''goal twins,'' when they played together at Sampdoria, leading the club based in Genoa to its only Serie A title in 1991 and its only European title in 1990 with the Cup Winners' Cup — plus four Italian Cup trophies.
+The pair were known as the ''gemelli del gol,'' or ''goal twins,'' when they played together at Sampdoria, leading the Genoa club to its only Serie A title in 1991 and its only European title in 1990 with the Cup Winners' Cup — plus four Italian Cup trophies.

-Vialli and Mancini also led Sampdoria to the 1992 European Cup final, which it lost to Barcelona at Wembley Stadium.
+Vialli and Mancini also helped Sampdoria reach the 1992 European Cup final, which it lost to Barcelona at Wembley Stadium.

-As delegation chief, Vialli reunited with Mancini to help Italy win the European Championship by beating England in a penalty shootout at Wembley last year.
+As delegation chief, Vialli reunited with Mancini to help Italy win the European Championship by beating England in a penalty shootout at Wembley in 2021.

 ''We have a relationship that goes way beyond friendship,'' Mancini said during the Euros. ''He's like a true brother to me.''
 Vialli's death comes three weeks after the premature passing of another Serie A great, Siniša Mihajlovic, who died after a long battle with leukaemia.
 Mihajlovic also played with Mancini at Sampdoria after Vialli left the club for Juventus.